proversity-org/edx-documentation/en_us/students/source/SFD_certificates.rst

 * Get the URL from the certificate ID.

   #.
-Open the certificate in your browser.
+Open the certificate in your browser, and then right-click the certificate

-  #.
-Right-click the certificate ID to open the context menu.
+     ID.

   #.
-Select **Copy Link Location**.
+From the menu, select **Copy Link Location**.

      The URL is copied to your computer's clipboard.

   #.
-Paste the clipboard contents to see the full URL.
+Paste the clipboard contents to obtain the certificate URL.

 * Create the URL manually.

   #.
 Open the certificate in your browser, and then copy the certificate ID.

   #.
-Use the following URL, replacing ``certificate_ID`` with the certificate ID
+Use the following URL, replacing ``certificate_ID`` with the certificate
-     that you copied.
+     ID that you copied.

      ::